xy-241/CS-Notes/content/Tools/Go.md

 ## Terrform
 ---
 - Terraform is built with [[Go]]
-- Go's [[User Thread#Goroutines]] efficiently handle parallel API calls, making it ideal for infrastructure tools
+- Go's [[Goroutine]] efficiently handle parallel API calls, making it ideal for infrastructure tools